bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BladeLength_3qStIG5RL0zAKcwFqKL9qD/Documentation.md

-Length of blade from point of turnout blade / [m]
+Length of blade from point of turnout blade.